Art History (AH)

 Modern Art is a chronological survey of European and American Modern art movements from the late eighteenth century (starting with Neoclassicism) through to roughly 1960 and the advent of Pop art.
 Traditional media such as painting, sculpture, architecture, as well as newer forms such as photography will be addressed, especially regarding their broader cultural, political, technological, and environmental contexts.

-This course meets the General Education International/Global Interdependence requirement or the General Education Humanities Breadth requirement, and the General Education Reading/Writing Enhancement requirement.
+This course meets the Curry Core International/Global Interdependence requirement or the Curry Core Humanities Breadth requirement, and the Curry Core Reading/Writing Enhancement requirement.

 AH 2970 - History of Graphic Design - 3 credits